ralna/GALAHAD/doc/Python/sha.rst

       val : ndarray(ne)
           holds the values of the nonzeros in the upper triangle of the matrix
-          $H$ in the same order as specified in the sparsity pattern in ``sha.analyse_matrix``.
+          $B$ in the same order as specified in the sparsity pattern in ``sha.analyse_matrix``.

    .. function:: [optional] sha.information()